 A lot of fractional (small-size) basses that have a terrible, cardboard-like tone are actually impacted by a really severe wolf.
 The single more important thing to know about wolf tones is that HAVING ONE IS NOT A BAD THING.
 Usually.
 Unless it is so severe that it interferes with ordinary playing.
 Virtually every fine double bass has a wolf.
 In actual fact, HAVING NO WOLF IS MORE OF AN INDICATOR OF TROUBLE.
 When we are presented with a bass that has very poor response, gray tone, and poor projection, we have most often discovered the bass is so out of adjustment that there is NO wolf tone, and on improving the adjustment, a bit of a wolf appears along with better tone and response.

 In a large percentage of workshop basses on the market today, enclosure design (the size and shape of the bass body AKA sound cavity) is not based on the best physics.
 These instruments are designed to be aesthetically attractive and economical to build - however, thanks to dealer competition, there is a large-scale disconnect between bassists and the workshops building their instruments.
 Dealers are known to mask the actual source of the basses, so they can maintain priority access to workshops they prefer, and knowingly mis-label instruments with their store name and their own model numbers to evade MAP pricing.
-This not only permits an majority flow of poorly-engineered basses to market, but disallows any responsibility for their design on the part of the dealer or the workshop.
+This not only permits a majority flow of poorly-engineered basses to market, but disallows any responsibility for their design on the part of the dealer or the workshop.
 Bassists are led to believe the workshops know what they are doing - and then if the basses don’t work properly, assume it’s because of their playing insufficiencies.
 It's time to change all that, but today we are dealing with one bit of the fallout of this larger problem - unmitigated wolf tones.

 What is a wolf tone?

-It’s a phenomenon that occurs in the body of the bass when it’s being played, resulting in a wild oscillation on one given pitch.
+It’s a phenomenon that occurs in the body of the bass when it’s being played, resulting in a wild oscillation on one given pitch (with 3/4 basses, most commonly A or B-flat).
 Sometimes, the pitch drops out completely (strobing).
 Though it’s been described in many ways, and is variously said to be the result of tension in the assembly of the instrument, faulty graduation, and numerous other causes, a wolf behaves like phase cancellation, and I believe we can study it the same way speaker cabinet engineers do (hence the topic of incomplete/insufficient engineering of workshop basses keeps resurfacing).
 One of the misfortunes we bassists have to cope with is the deeply-rooted paradigm that a bass is a big violin.
 Violins do, technically, have wolf tones, but they are rarely audible enough to be a problem - so why should a bass wolf be a problem?
 Our gargantuan, hairy wolf tones, resulting from the faulty engineering of basses being built as giant violins, are evidence that we have to treat them at the cause by methods unique to the bass.

 Some factors affecting the wolf tone, in order of user-modifiable/typically accessible luthiery features: